Brink-Software/Brink.AksKickStarters/README.md

 npm install

-az login

-az account set -s <your-subcription>

-pulumi login

 pulumi stack init dev

 pulumi up
 ```
-After a while the deployment should be done and you should see an output simular to this `publicIPAddress: "40.74.34.86"`.
+Confirm update, and after a while the deployment should be done and you should see an output simular to this `publicIPAddress: "40.74.34.86"`.
 If you visit that address you should see the default nginx welcome page.

 ## Adding SSL certificates from Keyvault